 Pellegrino has taken the same approach with the principles of modern bioethics.
 He argues that moral virtues such as justice, beneficence, and autonomy can be ordered under “an agapeistic ethic”[69] in which charity, or agapē love, is the “ordering principle of discernment in moral choice.”[70]
 The Petrine list provides a prototype of Pellegrino’s approach.
 In fact, the writer of 2 Peter demonstrates the logical conclusion of Pellegrino’s argument by placing ethical principles upon one another in a rational order much as a mason lays brick.
 Upon justice, he places autonomy; upon autonomy he places beneficence; and then upon this foundation of virtues he places agapē.

 If the gene surgery performed by He Jiankui should give us pause, it is in the recognition that he used the technology on two human beings who are of such unimaginable worth that Jesus Christ, the only-begotten son of God, would die to redeem them.
 From a Petrine perspective, the sacrificial manifestation of agapē or divine love for those human beings acts as a standard.
 If the results of the research are not agapeistic, then we can expect examples of corruption throughout the entire endeavor.
-We might expect to find motives that violate beneficence (philadelphia); we might expect actions that fail to show reverence (eusebia); we might expect actions which want for enduring perseverance (hypomonē) and self-restraint (egkrateia); we would expect experiments that expose a lack knowledge (gnōsis), or that foundationally demonstrate a deficit in virtue.
+We might expect to find motives that violate beneficence (philadelphia); we might expect actions that fail to show reverence (eusebia); we might expect actions which want for enduring perseverance (hypomonē) and self-restraint (egkrateia); we would expect experiments that expose a lack of knowledge (gnōsis), or that foundationally demonstrate a deficit in virtue.
 All this we could expect when the entire endeavor is built upon a firm conviction (pistis) in something other than the justice of God.

 Notice how this application of the Petrine catalog is not merely a devotional application of scripture.
 The Petrine list does not endorse a particular action as ethically permissible or forbidden.
 In fact, the principles do not apply specifically to research at all.
 The principles apply to the person doing the research.
 What differentiates science as an instrument for good from technologies used for evil or selfish gain are virtues such as those listed in 2 Peter: integrity versus deception; wisdom versus imprudence; perseverance versus impatience; and compassion versus avarice.
 These virtues cannot result from scientific inquiry; they precede and supersede the appearance of scientific inquiry in human history.
 For all the wonders of science as a discipline, science remains dependent on the integrity of the hand into which it is laid.[71]